shuxu1221/capstone-project/mev_exposure_report.md

 4. Nonce handling is a secondary but important contributor: if concurrency exists, nonce strategy can amplify cost/latency variance and create replacement patterns that increase exposure to the inclusion auction.

-## Notes on evidence and limits

-This report is strictly grounded in the behavior visible in `executePayment()` and `buildUnsignedTransaction()`.
-The final broadcast behavior depends on how `blockchainService.submitSignedTransaction(...)` is implemented (for example, whether it uses standard public RPC submission).
-The conclusions above assume standard public broadcast semantics, which is consistent with the overall design shown.